How to Stop Feeling Guilty About Breaking up With Your Boyfriend or Girlfriend

-It is very easy to be lost in breakup guilt if you remain unsure about your feelings for your ex.
-Be firm about your decision to break up, otherwise you will be sucked into the emotional turmoil of being in two minds.
+It is very easy to be lost in breakup guilt if you remain uncertain about your feelings for your ex.
+Be firm about your decision to break up, otherwise you will be sucked into the emotional turmoil of guilt and regret.

 2. Get rid of breakup guilt by acknowledging that you were honest and direct when you ended the relationship.

-Feel good about the tough stand you have taken in your relationship because it is definitely not easy to tell someone that you don't love them anymore.
+Feel good about the tough stand you have taken in your relationship because it is definitely not easy to tell someone you don't love them anymore.
+There’s pain and discomfort on both ends of a breakup.
 Everyone sympathizes with someone who has just been dumped, but the person who has initiated the breakup deserves a lot of credit for being honest and direct.